pierrediedhiou/cybersecurity-journey/glossary.md

 - **Disclosure** — An attack on confidentiality, exposing secret or sensitive data to unauthorized parties.
 The opposite of Confidentiality
+- **Deepfake** — AI-generated synthetic media (video, audio or images) that realistically impersonates a real person.
+Used in social engineering attacks to impersonate executives or trusted individuals
+- **Detection (Social Engineering)** — The process of identifying that a social engineering attack is occurring or has occurred, through technical controls, user reporting and monitoring
 ## E
 - **Encryption** — Process of encoding data so only authorized parties can read it
 - **Enumeration** — Systematically gathering information about a target system